openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 153: 2nd ch - reaction to switch

-Second channel - reaction to switch for delayed OFF / pulse modes **Only in Double Switch Mode**
+Second channel - reaction to switch for delayed OFF / pulse modes

-This parameter determines how the device in timed mode reacts to pushing the button for 2nd channel.
-The parameter is relevant only for button toggles modes (parameter 20 set to 1 or 3).
+<p&gt<strong&gtOnly in Double Switch Mode </strong&gt</p&gt <p&gtThis parameter determines how the device in timed mode reacts to pushing the button for 2nd channel.
+The parameter is relevant only for button toggles modes (parameter 20 set to 1 or 3).</p&gt
 The following option values may be configured -:

 | Value  | Description |